openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 After your design is complete, you use Studio to add the assignment to your course.

+.. note:: You might consider including an HTML component before the peer instruction component to describe the workflow that learners will experience in this assessment type.
+You might also consider including a content-specific discussion component after the peer instruction component to give learners an opportunity to continue the conversation.

+ For more information about how learners experience peer instruction assignments, see :ref:`learners:interactive_multiple_choice` in the *EdX Learner's Guide* or :ref:`openlearners:interactive_multiple_choice` in the *Open edX Learner's Guide*.

 .. _Enable the Peer Instruction Tool:

 ==================================